EARL-BO: Reinforcement Learning for Multi-Step Lookahead, High-Dimensional Bayesian Optimization: Results and Discussion

 \section{Results and Discussion}

 This section compares the performance of EARL-BO against existing lookahead and high-dimensional BO algorithms on both synthetic benchmark functions and real-world hyperparameter optimization tasks.
-Implementation and experiment details are given in the Appendix.
+The details of the implementation and experiment are given in Appendix~\ref{app:setup}.
+In particular, while PPO itself contains several hyperparameters, we found EARL-BO to perform well consistently and use standard/default values.
+The exception is the learning rate, which can be linked to the learning rate of the encoder.
+Appendix~\ref{app:results} contains an ablation study on learning rates.